Language: EN

 What are and how to use function overloading

-Function overloading is a mechanism used in most programming languages to allow the same function to have different versions with different numbers and types of parameters.
+Function overloading is a mechanism used in most programming languages to allow the same function to have different versions with different parameters.

 In this way, the same function can be used in different contexts and with different types of data.